matanui159/matanui159.github.io/coding-style/index.md

 ## Lua differences

 Use single quotes for strings.
+This is the same for any language that allows single quote strings.
 ### Right
 ```lua
 local name = 'Joshua Minter'
 ```
-### Wrong
+#### Wrong
 ```lua
 local name = "Joshua Minter"
 ```
 ---

 Use camelCase for classes and functions.
 Classes should start with a capital letter.
 Variables still use snake_case.
+This is the same for any language that has classes.
 ### Right
 ```lua
 local Object = require('classic')